3BixxPy/pixelated_mirrored/README.md

 # Pixelated Mirrored
- Splits the image into set squares by width and then takes each square and flips that image horizontally than mirrors that vertically so now the pixel is mirrored in 4 was basically
+ Splits the image into set squares by width and then takes each square and flips that image horizontally than mirrors that vertically so now the pixel is mirrored in 4 ways basically

 *original pixel from iteration:* \
 ![](https://i.imgur.com/A4W6WeX.jpeg)